Cyphysecurity/IEC104_Parser/README.md

 # Parser IEC104 Repo
-This repository uses SCAPY as a tool for packet manipulation.
+This repository uses SCAPY as a tool for packet manipulation for SCADA traffic based on the standar IEC 60870-5-104.

 ## Standard List
-The content of this repository includes:
+The parser was developed based on the following standars:
 * IEC 60870-5-101: https://webstore.iec.ch/publication/3743&preview=1
 * IEC 60870-5-104: https://webstore.iec.ch/publication/3746&preview=1